 If you would like to help someone, first learn as much as you can about them.
-Toss away the golden rules, tailor a solution to each individual.
-And most importantly: do not believe in self-evident truths, keep checking and inquiring.
+Toss away the golden rules; tailor a solution to each individual.
+And most importantly: do not believe in self-evident truths—keep checking and inquiring.
 This is the advice of Esther Duflo and Abhijit V. Banerjee, Nobel Prize winners and scholars of contemporary poverty.

 Both of them were still asleep when the phone rang.
 Their watches in Cambridge, Massachusetts showed it was only 5:00 a.m.
 It was October 2019.
 When forty-seven-year-old Esther Duflo, a scientist studying poverty and how to ameliorate its effects, finally answered the call, she may have momentarily thought that she was still dreaming.
 The voice on the other end of the line told her that she would be the second woman in history to receive the Nobel Prize in Economics.
 She responded by asking: “Myself and who else?”

-Two other economists were awarded along with her.
-Her husband Abhijit V. Banerjee, and Michael Kremer—all three had spent years conducting landmark studies at Poverty Action Lab, a global research center for combating world poverty.
+Two other economists were awarded along with her: her husband Abhijit V. Banerjee and Michael Kremer—all three had spent years conducting landmark studies at Poverty Action Lab, a global research center for combating world poverty.

-Right after Duflo discovered she was not only the second woman to win the prize, but also the youngest winner of the Nobel Prize for Economics, she handed the phone to her husband.
+Right after Duflo discovered she was not only the second woman to win the prize but also the youngest winner of the Nobel Prize for Economics, she handed the phone to her husband.
 When she had recovered from the shock, she followed the advice of the man who had phoned from Stockholm: she had a cup of tea and got dressed, because forty-five minutes later all three professors were to hold their first press conference.
 As in all subsequent interviews, they stated that they were accepting the distinction for all of the academic community that was trying to change how economics describes the world.

 Although they received their Nobel Prize for studies on poverty, their work has far broader consequences.
 Duflo and Banerjee remind readers that economics is a social science, and thus their task is to describe and try to solve human problems.
 The economist has to see more than numbers and charts—above all, they should see the individual, with their own motivations, making life decisions as a result of many factors.

 Nonetheless, the duo have somewhat mollified this inconvenient truth, which would have required an incomparably larger amount of work.
 They suggest that the findings of behavioral economics (studying human behavior, among other things) could be applied to global development models.
-They have marked out paths for decision makers, and above all state governments to work out diversified solutions to precisely formulated problems.
+They have marked out paths for decision makers, above all state governments, to work out diversified solutions to precisely formulated problems.
 In doing so, they have thrown open the door to a politics of the future: a kind based on economic studies that help form responses to new, previously unknown challenges.
 According to Duflo and Banerjee, the world had been asking the wrong questions.

 Details, Not Generalizations

 Born in 1972 in the suburbs of Paris, Esther Duflo is the daughter of a mathematics professor and a pediatrician.
 She claims her childhood was fairly typical; she did not stand out much, perhaps only with better-than-average organizational skills.
 Her mother was active in charities, helping children who were victims of war.
-Duflo had an early sense of her privilege, of her wealth and education, what she ate and where she lived.
+Duflo had an early sense of her privilege; of her wealth and education; what she ate and where she lived.

-She took her PhD at the Massachusetts Institute of Technology in 1999.
+She earned her PhD at the Massachusetts Institute of Technology in 1999.
 One of her professors was an outstanding Indian economist, her husband-to-be, eleven years her senior.
 Abhijit V. Banerjee had come to MIT from Harvard University, where he received his PhD.
 He had previously completed studies in Kolkata and Delhi, following in the footsteps of his economist parents.

 In her PhD studies, Duflo focused on schools in Indonesia.
 Her field experiments confirmed the thesis that in developing countries improving education quality leads to higher earnings for students in the future.
 When asked about her method while receiving her Nobel in an official interview at the Royal Swedish Academy of Sciences, she said: